JebaSolomonRajS/Word-count/README.md

 ### Step 1:

-open the flie as a read mode
+open the file as a read mode

 ### Step 2: